Students eating in Atrium

 “I would say getting to know the students is my favorite part of working on a college campus,” said Chef Eastes.
 She appreciates that the campus environment allows her to maintain a regular work schedule, unlike the unpredictable hours often found in restaurants.

-One of the highlights of her career here at Ball State University thus far has been when she got to cook for our former president, Barrack Obama when he visited campus back in April of 2008 as he came to town for his presidential primary campaign.
+One of the highlights of her career at Ball State University was cooking for former President Barack Obama during his visit to campus in April of 2008 as part of his presidential primary campaign.
 She recalls that his requests were simple: burgers, grilled chicken, and brownies, among other items.

 Types of food she enjoys most: Pastas and salads